-Most recently, we responded to the COVID-19 pandemic, adopting new strategies to serve as a lifeline to merchants, residents, and shoppers.
-We provided \$3.8M in financial support to commercial tenants for of almost 16 months, halted all capital projects and established funds and initiated programming to help vendors stay in business.
+Beginning in February 2020, we responded to the COVID-19 pandemic, adopting new strategies to serve as a lifeline to merchants, residents, and shoppers.
+We provided \$3.8M in financial support to commercial tenants for almost 16 months, halted all capital projects and established funds and initiated programming in partnership with the Pike Place Market Foundation to help vendors stay in business.

-2018-2023 costs rose by 31% while revenues grew by only 23%
+2018-2023 costs rose by

+while revenues grew by only